 High Speed Keen

-This was the main UK four-wheel machine, and was the faster version of the basic BTM machine, with the 36 very fast wheels added at the right-hand end.
+This was the main UK four-wheel machine and was the faster version of the basic BTM machine, with the 36 very fast wheels added at the right-hand end.

 BTM fourth wheel attachment

 A free-standing unit on its own castors.
-It had no power and had to set by hand but allowed in one case a further set of 36 (4 x 9) very fast drums to be connected into the menu or in another version, cross connected cables were plugged in.
+It had no power and had to set by hand but allowed in one case a further set of 36 (4 x 9) very fast drums to be connected into the menu or in another version, cross-connected cables were plugged in.

 The Americans built 121 four-wheel Naval versions, at the National Cash Register Company at Dayton, Ohio.

-They also built special additional machinery such as the Autoscritcher, Superscritcher and Duenna: These machines were used to break traffic using the pluggable Reflector D. The Autoscritcher was electro-mechanical and used relay technology while the Superscritcher was fully electronic and contained about 3,500 valves.
+They also built special additional machineries such as the Autoscritcher, Superscritcher and Duenna: These machines were used to break traffic using the pluggable Reflector D. The Autoscritcher was electro-mechanical and used relay technology while the Superscritcher was fully electronic and contained about 3,500 valves.
 The Duenna was used for breaking Enigma keys on a crib when the wiring of Reflector D was unknown.

 The various types of Bombe built are as follows: